- Coronavirus | Belgian measures for businesses

 !
 Credit institutions cannot call upon the guarantee in case they do not comply with the payment deferral granted by the Belgian banking sector in respect of facilities granted to undertakings and mortgage credits granted to natural persons:

 - Facilities granted to undertakings:

 - a payment extension of 6 months will be granted, only applying to the principal amount; the interest still has to be reimbursed.
 The total term of the credit will be extended in accordance with the period of payment extension.
 No administrative costs or handling fees are attached;

-- The enterprise is permanently established in Belgium
+The undertaking is permanently established in Belgium

 !
 Please note that public authorities cannot apply for a deferral of payment;

-- Mortgage credits granted to natural persons:
+- Mortgage credit granted to natural persons:

 - a payment extension of 6 months will be granted, applying to both the principal amount and interest.
 The total term of the credit will be extended in accordance with the period of payment extension.
 No administrative costs or handling fees are attached.